Needle Phobia: A Potentially Deadly Diagnosis

 Causes

-Although traumatic experiences with needles such as painful blood draws or blood transfusions can cause needle phobia, patients can’t typically trace the origin of the phobia.
+Although traumatic experiences with needles such as painful blood draws or blood transfusions can cause needle phobia, people can’t typically trace the origin of the phobia.
 Needle phobia seems to run in families, but this does not mean the fear is genetic.
 Children may learn it from watching their parents show fear of needles.
 Restraining children during vaccinations and blood draws is strongly correlated with the later development of needle phobia.
 Consequently, parents should strive to ensure that their children’s early experiences with needles are positive and that children are not restrained unless the needle puncture is needed immediately to save the child’s life.

 Treatment